ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 Users can reclassify variables in the drop-down menus to reject the sensitive data flag, or manually flag a variable that the DRAT has failed to detect.
 To do this, click on the flag (e.g. Racial) you whish to edit in the DRAT column.
 This will change the flag to a drop down menu.
 Select a new flag  or select the empty field at the top of the list to take the existing flag out of the table.
 Press confirm to make the change.
 To add a flag to a row that the DRAT did not automatically flag, click on the row in question in the DRAT column.
 This will also enable the drop down menu.

-(Tina: I think there should be a short explaination to each flag, e.g. Demo: demographic information)

 ### Data curation